-Compared to the UN treaty body reviews of caste-affected countries, the UPR exercise has secured more public attention to the issue and has increase the involvement of other states on this matter.
+Compared to the UN treaty body reviews of caste-affected countries, the UPR exercise has managed to secured more public attention to the issue; has increased the attention of other states to the issue; and promoted broader NGO cooperation on this matter at national and international level.
 It has been particularly useful in reviews of countries which have taken a cooperative approach, such as Pakistan and Nepal.
-Most notably, the UPR process lead to a change in the official position by the Government of Pakistan after it was confronted with critical questions on the protection of the so-called Scheduled Caste Hindu population in the country.
+Most notably, the UPR process resulted in a change in the official position by the Government of Pakistan after it was confronted with critical questions on the protection of the so-called Scheduled Caste population in the country's first review in 2008.

-Table II: References to caste discrimination in the outcome reports of the UPR Working Group
+Table II: References to caste discrimination in UPR recommendations (2008-2013)